Balancing Hormones Naturally!

 - exogenous estrogens in red meat and dairy products

-- saturated and altered fats (red meats, dairy products, baked goods, margarine and shortenings)
+- saturated and trans fats (red meats, dairy products, baked goods, margarine and shortenings)

 - refined carbohydrates (sugar, white flour, refined & processed foods)

-- raw items of the cabbage family (kale, broccoli, cabbage, brussel sprouts, cauliflower) though cooking inactivates the thyroid hormone inhibitor within (dehydrating such as kale chips would work well)
+- raw items of the Mustard family (kale, broccoli, cabbage, brussel sprouts, cauliflower) so steam them to inactivate the thyroid hormone inhibitor within (dehydrating such as kale chips would work well)

 - plenty of pure, uncontaminated, filtered water